Clara Latourell Larsson

 Louis J Young, son of Clara Latourell Larsson, from her first marriage to A G Young.
 Age at time of photograph is 3 years, 11 months.
 Photographed was Mesarvey, 165-1/2 3rd St., Portland Oregon.
 Date of photo:1896

 Rose Marie Young, daughter of Clara Latourell Larsson, from her first marriage to A G Young.
 Rose Marie passed away in 1892.
-It is believed that this photo of her before around the age of two was used to create this metal medallion, c1896.
+It is believed that this a photo of her before she died around the age of two was used to create this metal medallion, c1896.

 Marie and Lorena Latourell, twin daughters of Mason Edward Latourell, brother to Clara Latourell Larsson.
 The girls were raised by their grandparents, Joseph and Grace Latourell, at Latourell Falls, Oregon after the death of their mother, Anna Jane Dickson in 1897 and their father in 1905.
 Age about three years old in this photo. c1893